a-glapinski/UDP-Binary-Protocol/README.md

 # UDP-Text-Protocol
-A simple client-server application using UDP-based binary protocol.
 Winsock 2.2 API is used.
+For more information check doc.pdf file.